rowetechinc/QRevPy/README.md

+# QRev 4

-**QRevPy** is a Python port of the Matlab code QRev developed by the USGS to to compute the discharge from a moving-boat ADCP measurement using data collected with any of the Teledyne RD Instrument (TRDI) or SonTek bottom tracking ADCPs.
+**QRev** version 4 is a Python port of the Matlab code QRev developed by the USGS to to compute the discharge from a moving-boat ADCP measurement using data collected with any of the Teledyne RD Instrument (TRDI) or SonTek bottom tracking ADCPs.
 QRev improves the consistency and efficiency of processing streamflow measurements by providing:

 * Automated data quality checks with feedback to the user
 * Automated data filtering